Chris-Cole-1/final_project/README.md

 * How to access the board given classic chess board labels
 * How to access 2D list and update squares on the board
 * Possibly use chess algebraic notation for player input?

+* Queen, Bishop, Rook need to deal with valid moves recursively since they can move an unspecified number of tiles
+* Other pieces have a certain rangs